AnkitOli/ExpenseTracker/README.md

 3. Make sure you have MySQL installed on your machine
 4. Create a MySQL database named `ExpenseTracker` or update the database configuration in `src/main/resources/application.properties` with your own database settings.
 6. Build and run the application using Maven via `mvn spring-boot:run` command or via IDE.
 7. Access the app in your browser at `http://localhost:9191`.
-You can change the serverport in application.properties file.
+You can change the server port in the application.properties file.